mouachris/final-project-631-cm/README.md

 ## Why is it important?

-Text analysis is important because it is useful “method for turning large amounts of unstructured data into something that can be understood and analysed.”
+Text analysis is important because it is useful method for turning large amounts of unstructured data into something that can be understood and analyzed.
 This method helps to find meaning out of written communications, like song lyrics or a series of tweets from consumers.
 Analyzing that text data and uncovering sentiment can help businesses better understand the user journey and design an experience for customer